 Students applying for Post-Baccalaureate Certificates in Information Systems and Computer Programming, in Statistics, in Facilities Management, in Electrical Engineering Technology and in Writing

 Transcripts from accredited institutions of higher education are required to verify receipt of an appropriate bachelor’s degree.

 Employees of local businesses and industries who need further education in specific areas may enroll in selected courses with the recommendation of their employers.
 Transcripts of credits and SAT scores are recommended and may be required for advising purposes.

 High school students must meet the university’s admission requirements as determined by the student’s rank in class, test scores and strength of college preparatory program.
 High school students may take courses for credit at Purdue Northwest in two different circumstances:

-- Dual Credit/Concurrent Enrollment: High school students interested in earning college credit while still enrolled in high school should contact their guidance counselor for a concurrent enrollment application.
-Please visit http://academics.pnw.edu/academic-affairs/dual-credit-concurrent-enrollment for more information.
+- Dual Credit/Concurrent Enrollment: High school students interested in earning college credit while still enrolled in high school should contact their school counselor for an online application link.
+Please visit the Concurrent Enrollment web page for more information.

 Once all the required documents are ready to be submitted, please send them by email to firstname.lastname@example.org or send to:

 Lawshe Hall, Room 130